Zephalon/ImageDownsampler/README.md

 ### Preloading

-Image urls are automaticly preloaded.
-This only works asynchronous.
+Image links are automatically preloaded, just make sure the passed string is a valid URL.
+Please note that this only works asynchronous.

 ```html
    ImageDownsampler.run('http://www.example.com/image.jpg', {}, myCallback);